James Podsiadly: Early life

-Podsiadly grew up in the Melbourne suburb of Spotswood.
-Growing up he played soccer and tennis, and began playing football seriously at the age of 17.
-When Podsiadly was ten, his grandfather became a significant influence in his life.
-Podsiadly's grandfather was a soldier in the Polish army during World War II, was captured and spent 12 months in a concentration camp near the German town of Arnsberg.
+Podsiadly grew up in the Melbourne suburb of Spotswood and played soccer and tennis before taking up Australian football seriously at the age of 17.
+When Podsiadly was 10, his grandfather became a significant influence in his life.
+His grandfather was a soldier in the Polish army during World War II, was captured and spent 12 months in a concentration camp near the German town of Arnsberg.
 His grandfather and grandmother emigrated to Australia in the mid-1940s.

 Pre-VFL career

 Originally playing for the Yarraville Football Club and the Western Jets, Podsiadly was recruited by Essendon in the 1999 AFL Rookie Draft with pick 58.
 After playing 19 games with Essendon's reserves team in the VFL, Podsiadly was de-listed but was once again drafted as Collingwood selected him in the 2001 AFL Rookie Draft with the eighth pick.